devang191/Android-Course-Apps/README.md

 # Android-Course-Apps
-/solutions to the android course app
+/ the android course apps